24 December 2025 · 9 min read

 Role of Engagement in Combatting Fatigue

-When your tasks are unchallenging or not meaningful, the brain’s dopamine circuits receive minimal stimulation.
+When tasks are unchallenging or not meaningful, the brain's dopamine circuits receive minimal stimulation.
 Dopamine not only plays a critical role in motivation but also influences our overall energy levels.
-It’s the neurotransmitter that promotes feelings of pleasure and satisfaction after accomplishing a task—essentially serving as a motivational fuel.
-Low dopamine activity can lead to apathy, lowering both your energy levels and productivity.
+It's the neurotransmitter that promotes feelings of pleasure and satisfaction after completing a task — essentially serving as motivational fuel.
+Low dopamine activity leads to apathy and low energy, which then reduces the likelihood of engaging with anything stimulating, deepening the cycle.

 The Energy Cost of Unchallenging Work